agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Write an awesome commit message and push your code!
 - [ ] Continue writing on your documentation.
 - [ ] Share your wins!
 - [ ] Help someone on Slack.
-Give feedback, share resources, be a rubber ducky.
+Give feedback, share resources, be a rubber ducky, help in any way, in any form.
 - [ ] Take care of yourself: pause, stretch, hydrate.
 More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).

 ## Weekly goals